Variable structures in M87* from space, time and frequency resolved interferometry

 Following the analysis of \cite{ehtiv}, we compute empirical characteristics of the asymmetric ring, i.e.\ diameter $d$, width $w$, orientation angle $\eta$, azimuthal brightness asymmetry $A$, and floor-to-ring contrast ratio $f_C$.
 All findings are summarized in \cref{tab:ringfits} and compared to the results of the EHT collaboration \cite{ehtiv}: We can confirm the stationary values for diameter $d$, width $w$, azimuthal brightness asymmetry $A$, and floor-to-ring contrast ratio $f_C$ during the seven days and a significant temporal evolution of the orientation angle $\eta$.
 The latter might be caused by flickering of emission spots \cite{2020AA...634A..38N}.
 We report a slightly larger diameter $d = \SI{45\pm 3}{\muas}$, which does not significantly deviate from the result published by the EHT Collaboration of $d=\SI{42 \pm 3}{\muas}$ \cite{ehti}.

-A collection of six validation examples has been assembled to assess accuracy and robustness of our method (\cref{fig:staticvalidation,fig:validation}). \Cref{fig:ps} shows spatial correlation spectra for our scientific and validation images. \Cref{fig:comparison} displays the results of the imaging methods used by the EHT Collaboration together with our posterior mean and two samples for all observation periods.
+A collection of six validation examples has been assembled to assess accuracy and robustness of our method (\cref{fig:validation,fig:staticvalidation}). \cref{fig:ps} shows spatial correlation spectra for our scientific and validation images. \cref{fig:comparison} displays the results of the imaging methods used by the EHT Collaboration together with our posterior mean and two samples for all observation periods.
+The temporal evolution of several samples is illustrated in Supplementary Video 2.

 In conclusion, we present and validate the first Bayesian imaging method that is capable of simultaneously reconstructing emission over spatial, temporal and spectral dimensions from closure quantities, utilizing correlation and quantifying uncertainties via posterior samples.
 We provide the first independent confirmation of the overall morphology of the emission ring around M87* and an apparent evolution of its orientation as published by the EHT collaboration.
 The frequency resolution allows us to obtain a relative spectral index map, together with an uncertainty estimation.
 For the data set at hand, significant spectral features could not be found.
 In addition to the emission ring, we resolve significant and potentially dynamic emission structures along the south-western and north-eastern direction.
 With future observations, our method may help to explore the intricate structure in the spatial, spectral, and temporal domain of M87* and other variable sources.
 To achieve this, the model can be extended with inference of the prior spectral correlation structure.